Adyen Review: Is Adyen The Future Of Commerce?

 Contract Length & Early Termination Fees

 In some circumstances, either the merchant or Adyen may terminate the contract immediately.
 For example, if the service availability is below 90% in a given month, the merchant may terminate the agreement.
-By the same token, Adyen may terminate the contract if the merchant changes the products or services it’s offering without written permission.
+By the same token, Adyen may terminate the contract if the merchant changes the products or services they’re offering without written permission.
 These are pretty standard conditions, but see section 10.2 of Adyen’s Merchant Service Agreement for the full explanation.

-Adyen is generally not into high-risk clients, and will readily suspend an account if there are too many chargebacks.
+Adyen is generally not into high-risk clients and will readily suspend an account if there are too many chargebacks.
 The chargeback threshold is 0.5% of the total transaction volume for most payment methods, and the merchant could also be subject to fines.
-This is explained in section 7.1 of the Merchant Service Agreement.
+This is explained in section 7.1 of the Adyen Merchant Service Agreement.
 Note that the 0.5% figure is more strict than the general industry standard of 1%.

 Customer Service & Technical Support

 Even nicer to see, the website itself is a wealth of information, easily searchable for developer documents, product descriptions, and case studies.
-Detailed, country-specific guides may be downloaded for some countries, but you can also find a quick overview of each country’s common payment methods and “inside tips” on how to best enter each market.
+Detailed, country-specific guides may be downloaded for some countries, but you can also find a quick overview of each country’s common payment methods and “inside tips” on how to enter each market.